Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: Empirical Study

-This group comprises individuals with significant decision-making authority over the way AI is funded, developed, and deployed globally.
-First, the elite includes the CEOs and CTOs of the top five companies with respect to market share for generative AI models.
+The empirical study consisted of applying the `T' CDA methodology described previously to a corpus of publicly available texts authored by members of the AI executive elite.
+This elite comprises individuals with significant decision-making authority over the way AI is funded, developed, and deployed globally.
+It is defined by four criteria.
+First, the CEOs and CTOs of the top five companies by market share in generative AI models.
 As of writing, these are Microsoft (including Microsoft AI) (39\%), Amazon (including AWS) (19\%), Google (including Google Deepmind) (15\%), OpenAI (9\%), and Anthropic (4\%) \citep{fernandez_leading_2025}.
-Second, it includes Managing Partners (MPs) of venture capital firms in the top ten with respect to assets under management, which have also invested in the companies mentioned above that are exclusively devoted to AI (i.e., OpenAI and Anthropic).
+Second, the Managing Partners (MPs) of the top ten venture capital firms by assets under management, provided they have invested in the aforementioned companies exclusively devoted to AI (i.e., OpenAI and Anthropic).
 As of writing, these are Andreessen Horowitz, General Catalyst Partners, Sequoia Capital, and Khosla Ventures \citep{noauthor_anthropic_2025, noauthor_top_2025, peck_top_2025}.
-Third, the elite includes the CEO and CTO of the leading provider of Graphics Processing Units, NVIDIA \citep{fernandez_leading_2025}.
-Finally, the elite includes two individuals, Mark Zuckerberg and Elon Musk, due to their influential public profiles and substantial involvement in the AI field.
-While other notable individuals (e.g., chief scientists, prominent academic researchers, influential journalists) unquestionably contribute to shaping the AI discourse, by focusing specifically on C-suite executives and Managing Partners, this study intentionally prioritizes the analysis of ideological discourse linked to direct developmental and financial power.
-The cultural and scientific influence exercised by other actors is critical, but it represents a different form of power that is beyond the scope of this particular investigation.

-The identification of the AI executive elite was conducted in March 2025 via Google Search, with all data rigorously verified against the corresponding official company and firm websites.
-The final group comprises 19 individuals: 11 CEOs, three CTOs, and five Managing Partners (cf. Table \ref{tab:elite}).
+Third, the CEO and CTO of the leading provider of Graphics Processing Units, Nvidia \citep{fernandez_leading_2025}.
+Finally, two individuals, Mark Zuckerberg and Elon Musk, due to their influential public profiles and substantial involvement in the AI field.
+Elite members were identified in March 2025 via Google Search, with all data rigorously verified against the corresponding official company and firm websites.
+The final group comprises 19 individuals: 11 CEOs, three CTOs, and five MPs (cf. Table \ref{tab:elite}).